Carlos Ibáñez e Ibáñez de Ibero: International scientific collaboration in geodesy and calls for an international standard unit of length

 The European Arc Measurement decided the creation of an international geodetic standard at the General Conference held in Paris in 1875.
 Thus, the Commission resolved to acquire, at common expense, a measuring instrument which was to be used either to measure new bases in countries which did not have their own device or to repeat previous measurements.
 The comparisons of the new results with those provided by the old national standards would make it possible to obtain their equation.
 The apparatus would to be calibrated at the International Bureau of Weights and Measures (BIPM), using the prototype metre.
 The system with a microscope and bimetallic rulers, which had given such brilliant results in Spain, was proposed.

 Gravimeter with variant of Repsold-Bessel pendulum.

 The 1875 Conference of the International Association of Geodesy also dealt with the best instrument to be used for the determination of gravitational acceleration.
 After an in-depth discussion in which an American scholar, Charles Sanders Peirce, took part, the association decided in favor of the reversion pendulum, which was used in Switzerland, and it was resolved to redo in Berlin, in the station where Friedrich Wilhelm Bessel made his famous measurements, the determination of gravity by means of devices of various kinds employed in different countries, to compare them and thus to have the equation of their scales.

+The progresses of metrology combined with those of gravimetry through improvement of Kater's pendulum led to a new era of geodesy.
+If precision metrology had needed the help of geodesy, it could not continue to prosper without the help of metrology.
+It was then necessary to define a single unit to express all the measurements of terrestrial arcs, and all determinations of the gravitational acceleration by the means of pendulum.
+Metrology had to create a common unit, adopted and respected by all civilized nations.
+It was thus crucial to compare at controlled temperatures with great precision and to the same unit all the standards for measuring geodesic bases, and all the pendulum rods.
+Only when this series of metrological comparisons would be finished with a probable error of a thousandth of a millimetre would geodesy be able to link the works of the different nations with one another, and then proclaim the result of the measurement of the Globe.
+In 1901, Friedrich Robert Helmert found, mainly by gravimetry, parameters of the ellipsoid remarkably close to reality.
+Although marked by the concern to correct vertical deflections, taking into account the contributions of gravimetry, research between 1910 and 1950 remained practically limited to large continental triangulations.
+The most significant work would be that by John Fillmore Hayford, which relied mainly on the North American national network.
+His ellipsoid was adopted in 1924 by the International Union of Geodesy and Geophysics.